Getting the Most out of this Website

 - How do I use the "Search" feature?

 - Type of Help

 - Special Groups

-If you are looking for free or low-cost legal services, start by clicking " Find Legal Help" on the blue bar that runs across the top of each page.
+If you are looking for free or low-cost legal services, start by clicking " Find Assistance" on the blue menu under the Washington LawHelp logo.
 You can browse legal aid organizations in an alphabetical directory or search for a provider in your area.
-Searching the Legal Aid Directory will give you a listing of legal aid organization in your area, how to contact them and a description of the services they provide.
+Searching the directory will give you a listing of organizations in your area, how to contact them and a description of the services they provide.

 There are several ways to find legal education publications and self-help packets on this web site.

 - Use the Search in the upper-right corner of the web site.
 (Details on how to use the Search feature below)

 - Choose a Topic from the drop-down menu under "Getl Legal Info" on the blue bar under the Washington LawHelp logo on each page.

 - On the home page, chose one of the Topics next to the green icons, for example, Family & Safety, Money & Debt or House & Apartment.
 When you find the topic that best describes your legal problem, click on it.
 This will bring you to a list of sub-topics that should describe your legal problem more closely.
 So, for example, if you are being evicted from an apartment, you would start by: